-Victoria's roadmap for reopening is a long-term plan to provide safe, steady and sustainable steps for our path out of restrictions into a COVID Normal.
-The easing of restrictions will be subject to public health advice and meeting specific 14-day average case numbers.
+Victoria's roadmap for reopening is a long-term plan to provide safe, steady and sustainable steps for our path out of restrictions into a state of COVID Normal.
+The easing of restrictions will be subject to conditions such as public health advice and meeting specific 14-day average case numbers.
 There are separate roadmaps for metropolitan Melbourne and Regional Victoria.